Sample AWS Blockchain Node Runner app for BNB Chain Nodes

 Option 1: Single RPC Node

-- The inital deployment a BSC Fullnode and downloading its snapshot typically takes about 2-3 hours.
+- The inital deployment a BNB Chain Fullnode and downloading its snapshot typically takes about 2-3 hours.
 The Full node uses snapshots data, and downloading and decompressing the data takes time.
 You can grab a cup of coffee☕️ and patiently wait during this process.
-After deployment, you'll need to wait for the node to synchronize with the BSC Blockchain Network (next step).
+After deployment, you'll need to wait for the node to synchronize with the BNB Chain Blockchain Network (next step).

 pwd